learn-co-curriculum/dsc-strings-lab/README.md

 ## Instructions

-Follow the steps below to manipulate the strings and assign the values to the variables below and get the tests to pass.
+Follow the steps below to manipulate the strings and assign the values to the variables below.

 **1.** Below, we have a sentence whose cases are all over the place.
 Let's normalize the cases and make everything lower case except the first letter in the sentence. **hint:** *there is a string method that does this*